aws-amplify/docs/ios/start.md

 ## Step 5: Integrate into your app

-initialize the AppSync client inside your application delegate:
+Initialize the AppSync client inside your application delegate:

 ```swift
 import AWSAppSync